 Grading will be based on acknowledging and rewarding your work.
 The individual class projects will count as 60% of the grade (an average based on the quality and expected quantity of work, and improvement).
-Sketchbook, reading, and outside assignments: 30%.
+Sketchbook, readings, and outside assignments: 30%.
 Houston museum/gallery field trip: 10%.
 The work will be graded based on an average of daily/weekly assignments.
 Studio work and sketchbook/homework will be evaluated/graded every class meeting or weekly depending on the assignment.
-Before you turn in your work you will need to have your name printed and the date of completion of the assignment (not the day you turn it in).
+As a rule, work is due at the beginning of the next class meeting after it was completed.
+For instance, if we worked on a project on Monday, the drawing will be due at the beginning of the class on Wednesday.
+Occasionally a project may take more than one class time.
+In that case it will be due the next class meeting after the end of the project.
+Before you turn in your work you will need to have your name printed and the date of completion of the assignment (not the day you turn it in), usually the date of the previous class meeting.
+For the sketchbook or homework assignments it should be the date it is turned in.
+You must pick up your drawings after they have been reviewed and graded, usually at the end of the class they were turned in.
 The criteria related to the requirements and expectations for each category of drawings will be discussed in advance (usually weekly or before the assignment).
 Grades will be given in class individually, not online or over email.
 At any time you are welcome to inquire about your current performance.
 The final grades will be posted with the registrar before the university deadline.
 Late work will be graded 1 letter grade point lower for each class meeting it is late-see note below.